Admission to this program is discontinued effective September 1, 2018.

 Summer after Second Year

-Students are also expected to work on their directed study, project or thesis.
+Students are expected to work on their directed study, project or thesis.

 Students in the combined degree program must meet the regular progression requirements of the MSc program and must maintain at least a B- average in the JD program.

 A student who fails to meet the progression standards must withdraw from the combined degree program.
 If that student has met the progression standards of either the JD or MSc (Computer Science) program, he or she will be allowed to continue in that program.
 Such a student must complete all the academic requirements of the individual program in order to graduate from that program.

 In Year One students are considered for the Dean's Honor List at the Faculty of Law.
 Students who take Law courses totalling at least 12 credit hours in each of Years Two and Three are considered for the Dean's Honor List at the Faculty of Law in each of those years on the basis of those courses.

 Eligibility to graduate with distinction for each degree is determined by each Faculty.